 Geraldine McEwan – Motianna the witch

-On screen she has appeared in ‘The Magdalene Sisters’ and you probably recognise her for playing ‘Miss Marple’ in the most recent TV adaptation of Agatha Christie’s nosy old bat/detective.
+On screen she appeared in ‘The Magdalene Sisters’ and you probably recognise her for playing ‘Miss Marple’ in the recent TV adaptation of Agatha Christie’s nosy old bat/detective.

-She has two children with her late husband Hugh Cruttell.
+She had two children with her late husband Hugh Cruttell.

 Brian Blessed - Lord Locksley

 Brian is known for his huge booming voice and larger-than-life persona.
 Check him out on a chaotic episode of ‘Have I Got News For You’.

 He’s starred the camp classic ‘Flash Gordon’, ‘Blackadder’ series 1, loads of Shakespeare plays and stage musicals like ‘Cats’ and ‘Chitty Chitty Bang Bang’.

 In 2004 he impersonated Pavarotti on ‘Celebrity Stars In Their Eyes’.